 For accurate and up-to-date information, please consult the following websites, and scroll to the next section:

 - WHO: https://www.who.int/news-room/q-a-detail/q-a-coronaviruses

 Recent updates by department:

-- On April 15, 2020, Governor Gina Raimondo extended the deadline for public meetings to use telephone or electronic communications for the purpose of conducting open and transparent meetings that are accessible to the public by issuing Executive Order 20-25, which extends the deadline to May 15, 2020: “Public bodies conducting meetings, as those terms are defined by Open Meetings Act, are hereby relieved from the prohibitions regarding use of telephonic or electronic communication to conduct meetings, contained in Rhode Island General Laws §42-46-5(b), and are required to make provisions to ensure public access to the meeting of the public body for members of the public through adequate, alternative means.”
+- OPEN MEETINGS: On June 12, 2020, Governor Gina Raimondo extended the deadline for public meetings to use telephone or electronic communications for the purpose of conducting open and transparent meetings that are accessible to the public by issuing Executive Order 20-46, which extends the deadline to July 12, 2020: “Public bodies conducting meetings, as those terms are defined by Open Meetings Act, are hereby relieved from the prohibitions regarding use of telephonic or electronic communication to conduct meetings, contained in Rhode Island General Laws §42-46-5(b), and are required to make provisions to ensure public access to the meeting of the public body for members of the public through adequate, alternative means.”
 The full executive order may be found here https://governor.ri.gov/newsroom/orders/.

 TOWN CLERK April 16, 2020 COVID-19 Update: Town Hall has been closed to public access for several weeks now, but municipal employees are still working to assist you with applications, registrations, and licenses.
 The Town Clerk’s Office encourages residents and businesses to take advantage of its Online and Mail-in services in order to complete certain transactions or applications with the Town of Middletown.
 You may also use the Town’s Payment drop box located on the west side of the Town Hall near the handicap entrance doors to drop off envelopes or documents.
 Contact the Town Clerk’s office at 847-0009 or firstname.lastname@example.org for more information or assistance.